anshuraj0904/JS_Project-1/README.md

-# A todo task with local storage
+# A todo task with local storage.